slayerprogrammer/slayerprogrammer/README.md

 ## Job

-I'm working as a Co-Founder & CTO at [Ardensoft](https://www.sepetteyim.com)
+I'm working as a Software Developer and Scrum Master at [KocSistem](https://kocsistem.com.tr)

 I'm writing as a [Medium](https://tolgahanozturk.medium.com/)